GStaehler/Iguane-CMS/README.md

 ### Developed by Gauthier Staehler

-Iguane is a study project at UHA 4.0 Mulhouse developed over a six-week period
+Iguane is a study project at UHA 4.0 Mulhouse developed over a six-week period.

 ### Installation :